 Yes.
 In fact, we encourage you to eat with your loved ones as often as you can.
 There is a nominal fee attached to your meal that is specific to the facility.
 Contact the business office manager in your corresponding facility and they will be able to help you schedule a meal.

-All sub acute rehab rooms come equipped with private phone access and WiFi internet connectivity.
+All sub-acute rehab rooms come equipped with private phone access and WiFi internet connectivity.
 Phones are available on request but may have a nominal fee attached.
-The respective Business office of each location can communicate any fees attached to this.
+The respective Business Office at each location can communicate any fees attached to this.

 Long term care patients, including respite and hospice care, must provide their own telephone and pay for related phone and internet services.